OSHAYE/curriculum2016/year1/units/unit12/topics/topic1/README.md

 <tr>

 	<td>In lesson 1 students will be introduced to **.keydown** they will use this to move elements around on a page.</td>
 	<td>In lesson 2 the students are introduced to collision detection.
-They will collide elements into eachother to initiate function calls</td>
+They will collide elements into each other to initiate function calls</td>
 </tr>
 </table>